galacticcouncil/Basilisk-docs/docs/howto_xyk_trade.md

 ### Step 0: Bridge Tokens {#0-bridge}

-Before you can buy BSX with aUSD or KSM, you will first need to bridge these non-native assets into the Basilisk chain.
-For this purpose, you can use one of the following bridges:
+Before you can buy BSX with aUSD or KSM, you will first need to **bridge these non-native assets** into the Basilisk chain.
+For this purpose, you can use the [Karura Bridge](https://apps.karura.network/bridge).

-- [Karura Bridge](https://apps.karura.network/bridge) (currently only for aUSD)
-- Basilisk XCM Bridge (for both aUSD and KSM).

-These bridges can also be used to bridge BSX, aUSD or KSM out of the Basilisk, chain into Karura or Kusama.
+The bridge can also be used to transfer BSX, aUSD or KSM out of the Basilisk chain and into Karura or Kusama.

+For a step-by-step guidance on transfering tokens between Kusama chains, please visit our [bridging quide](/howto_bridge).

 ### Step 1: Navigate to Basilisk XYK Trade Page {#1-navigate}